-Are you committed to promoting and improving individual and community health practices?
-Do you want to share your knowledge with others?
-Plymouth State’s master’s in health education programs focus on the development and delivery of health education in schools, clinical and corporate settings, and community service organizations.
+The Master of Education (MEd) in Health Education focuses on the development and delivery of health education in schools, clinical and corporate settings, and community service organizations.
 A graduate degree in health education will prepare you for a career in teaching, counseling, or consulting in various health- and wellness-related fields.

-For years, students like you have worked with our experienced faculty to learn and grow as health educators.
-Coursework includes topics such as family life, growth and development, community health, personal health, mental and emotional health, prevention and control of diseases and disorders, safety and accident prevention, substance use and abuse, environmental and consumer health, and nutrition.
-Completion of this degree program will prepare you to become a Certified Health Education Specialist (CHES) following examination by the National Commission for Health Education Credentialing.
+Coursework includes topics such as community health, family life, growth and development, personal health, mental and emotional health, prevention and control of diseases and disorders, safety and accident prevention, substance use and abuse, environmental and consumer health, and nutrition.
+Courses in the program will prepare you to become a Certified Health Education Specialist (CHES) following examination by the National Commission for Health Education Credentialing.

-In addition to the major, three additional concentrations are available:
+In addition to the major, three concentrations are offered: